qdm12/cod4-docker/README.md

 - COD4 running on version 1.7 have to [update to 17.9](#update-your-game)
 - Original COD4 **main** and **zone** files required (from the client installation directory)

+⚠️ Version v19.x and up requires to bind mount `zone` without read only `:ro`

 ## Features

 - [Cod4x server features](https://github.com/callofduty4x/CoD4x_Server#the-most-prominent-features-are)